Nytra/ResoniteInterprocessLib/README.md

 # InterprocessLib

-A library for [Resonite](https://resonite.com/) that allows mods to send data to the renderer and back.
+A library for [Resonite](https://resonite.com/) that allows mods to send data to other processes such as the Unity renderer.

-The library only depends on `Renderite.Shared`, meaning it could work with other mod loaders e.g. MonkeyLoader.
+The library only depends on `Renderite.Shared`.

 BepisLoader, BepInEx, RML and Standalone example projects are included in the Tests folder.